 The Grouse Grind, known to locals as “Mother Nature’s Stairmaster,” is a well-known hike on the North Shore that begins at the bottom of Grouse Mountain and ends at the top.
 It is a one-way, 2.9-kilometre-long hike with an impressive elevation gain of over 850 metres.
-With a total of 2830 stair-type steps, the trail is a great fitness challenge and a rewarding way to get your exercise.
+With a total of 2,830 stair-type steps, the trail is a great fitness challenge and a rewarding way to get your exercise.

 The hike begins at the base of Grouse Mountain.
 After passing the fenced entrance, stay left.
-If instead you go right you’ll end up on a different trail.
+If you go right you’ll end up on a different trail.

 The Grouse Grind is very popular and often quite busy.
 The majority of the trail is narrow, so single-file hiking is common.
 This allows faster climbers to pass slower ones, and it keeps foot traffic flowing.

 The trail is mostly made up of hard-packed dirt with tree roots, rocks and man-made wooden stairs.
 It’s surrounded by trees the whole way, which is pretty much all that hikers see on their treks.

 Although the Grouse Grind doesn’t offer any viewpoints during ascension, there are a few small open areas to step aside and catch a breath.
 The trail is marked with progression signs that indicate how far hikers have gone, as well as how much of the trail remains to be done.